jmcglone/jmcglone.github.io/_posts/2017-03-06-Apprendre-à-programmer.md

 ### C++

-Note: Similar to C, C++ can be a difficult-to-teach language.
+NB: Similar to C, C++ can be a difficult-to-teach language.
 Although the online courses and books are a good starting point and can take you a long way, the general consensus is that the best way to learn is through reading an actual book.

 - **Online courses:**
     - MIT Open Courseware has a few: